AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    analysis will treat the object as though it were declared within its "owner".
 This can be useful if, for example, a protected object's operations need to reference an object whose Address aspect is specified.
-   The protected (as opposed to task) case corresponds to RavenSpark's "virtual protected" objects.]
+   The protected (as opposed to task) case corresponds to the previous notion of "virtual protected" objects in RavenSPARK.]

 6. A protected type shall define full default initialization.
    A variable whose Part_Of aspect specifies a task unit or protected unit